 - Kovack Securities (2014-2017)

-In December 2014, a customer alleged breach of fiduciary duty, fraud, breach of contract, negligence, negligent misrepresentation and omission, unsuitability, and over-concentration.
+- In December 2014, a customer alleged that Carlos Seda breached his fiduciary duty, committed fraud, breached contract, managed their account negligently, made negligent misrepresentations and omissions, recommended unsuitable investments, and over-concentrated their account.
 This case was settled for $35,000 in damages.

-In February 2016, customers alleged that Seda over-concentrated their portfolio in illiquid closed-end bond funds.
+- In February 2016, customers alleged that Carlos Seda over-concentrated their portfolio in illiquid closed-end bond funds.
 The customers alleged that this was highly unsuitable.
 This case was settled for $85,000 in damages.

-In November 2018, a customer alleged misrepresentation, omissions, unsuitable recommendations, over-concentration, breach of contract, negligence, and fraud.
+- In November 2018, a customer alleged that Carlos Seda made material misrepresentations and omissions, recommended unsuitable investments, over-concentrated their account, breached contract, managed their account negligently, and committed fraud.
 This case is currently pending.
-The customers are seeking $75,000 in damages.
+The customer is seeking $75,000 in damages.